Pratham-Mishra04/interact-mailer-microservice/readMe.md

 15:You have a new Project Invitation (SecondaryUser.Name), (Project.Description)
-16:You have a new Organisation Invitation (Organization.title) 17:You have a new Group Chat Invitation (GroupChat.title)
+16:You have a new Organisation Invitation (Organization.title) 17:You have a new Group Chat Invitation (GroupChat.title) 18:User accepted your Project Invitation
+19:User accepted your Organisation Invitation
+20:User accepted your Group Chat Invitation
+21:You have been assigned a new task
+22:Task has been completed. (will be sent to project/org managers{multiple} when a task is completed.)

 30-40 -> Engagement